 vii) Members may appeal ONLY once within 15 days of notice of decision.
 Appeals must be in writing.

-4.3.1 Militia members are encouraged to live exemplary lives as outlined in the 2nd Infantry Regiment Code of Conduct and the laws of the State of California.
-Blatant violation of the law places the legitimacy of the 2nd Infantry Regiment at risk.
+4.3.1 Members are encouraged to live exemplary lives as outlined in the CSMV Code of Conduct and the laws of the State of California.
+Blatant violation of the law places the legitimacy of the CSMV at risk.
 One member can jeopardize the Civilian militia by illegal acts when those wishing to discredit us look for such opportunity.

-4.3.2 Members may be considered for dismissal for such acts that would discredit the 2nd Infantry Regiment or place the Regiment at legal risk.
+4.3.2 Members may be considered for dismissal for such acts that would discredit the CSMV or place the CSMV at legal risk.
 The accused will stand in their defense.
 No dismissal action will be started unless supported by at least two (2) witnesses.
-The maximum penalty for any offense will be permanent dismissal from the militia.
+The maximum penalty for any offense will be permanent dismissal from the CSMV.
 After presentation of evidence the convened panel will vote on an action.

-4.3.3 Any militia members may voluntarily withdraw from the militia at any time without prejudice for conscience sake.
+4.3.3 Any member may voluntarily withdraw at any time without prejudice for conscience sake.
 In such case, all issued equipment must be returned.

-4.3.4 It shall also be the right of each militia member to appeal to authority within the direct chain of command regarding grievances.
-In every case (except direct violations of law) however, the militia member shall follow the order or directive first and make his appeal afterward.
+4.3.4 It shall also be the right of each member to appeal to authority within the direct chain of command regarding grievances.
+In every case (except direct violations of law) however, the CSMV member shall follow the order or directive first and make his appeal afterward.

-4.4.1 Under no circumstances are members permitted to discredit the 2nd Infantry Regiment by pressuring citizens to join or contribute material/financial support.
+4.4.1 Under no circumstances are members permitted to discredit the CSMV by pressuring citizens to join or contribute material/financial support.
 All material and financial contributions will be accepted with the clear understanding that the inalienable rights of ALL will be protected without qualification or exception.
+No Quid Pro Quo under ANY circumstances

 5.0 OATH OF MILITIA MEMBERS:

-All militia members will be required to take an oath and sign it.
+All members will be required to take an oath and sign it.

 “I, (Name), do solemnly swear (or affirm) that I will support and defend the Constitution of the United States, and the Constitution of the State of California against all enemies; I will bear true faith and allegiance to the same; I will obey the lawful orders of those appointed over me, I take this obligation freely, without any reservation or purpose of evasion”